LydiaMoisey/edu-ai-challenge-2025/4/result.md

 | Input validation       | Security      | Add checks for `data` and fields   | Before mapping       |
 | Logging sensitive info | Security/Perf | Replace `console.log` with `debug` | Line 11              |
 | Async DB call prep     | Perf          | Make `saveToDatabase` async        | Function declaration |

-Would you like me to generate the full updated code based on these improvements?